Shane Wright: Seattle Kraken (2022–present)

-On July 13, 2022, Wright signed a three-year entry level contract with the Kraken worth $2.85 million over three years.
-Kraken general manager Ron Francis stated that he believed Wright would likely play the season with the Kraken.
-He played 6:14 in his NHL debut on October 12 in a 5–4 overtime loss to the Anaheim Ducks.
+On July 13, 2022, Wright signed a three-year, entry-level contract with the Kraken worth $2.85 million over three years.
+Kraken's general manager Ron Francis stated that he believed Wright would likely play the season with the Kraken.
+He played 6:14 minutes in his NHL debut on October 12, in a 5–4 overtime loss to the Anaheim Ducks.
 Following his debut, Wright was a healthy scratch for the following two games before returning to the lineup on October 17.
-He recorded his first NHL point, an assist, in an October 19 overtime loss to the St. Louis Blues.
-As October concluded, coach Dave Hakstol's usage of Wright became a major source of debate in the media and among fans, as he was frequently scratched and being played for less than seven minutes per game on average when allowed into the lineup.
+Two days later, he recorded his first NHL point, an assist, in 4–3 overtime loss to the St. Louis Blues.
+As October concluded, head coach Dave Hakstol's usage of Wright became a major source of debate in the media and among fans, as he was frequently scratched and being played for less than seven minutes per game on average when allowed into the lineup.
 Following five straight games as a healthy scratch, the Kraken exploited a loophole in league rules to send Wright to their American Hockey League (AHL) affiliate, the Coachella Valley Firebirds, on a conditioning stint.
-This bypassed the requirement Wright be returned to major junior.
-After scoring four goals in five AHL games, he returned to the Kraken lineup on December 6, scoring his first career NHL goal in a 4–2 loss against the Canadiens, a result widely called "poetic."
-After spending time competing with Team Canada, the Kraken returned Wright to the OHL.
+This bypassed the requirement Wright be returned to major junior level.
+After scoring four goals in five AHL games, he returned to the Kraken lineup on December 6, scoring his first NHL goal in a 4–2 loss against the Canadiens, a result widely called "poetic."
+After spending time competing with Canada junior team, the Kraken returned Wright to the OHL.
+In April 2023, Wright was re-assigned to the Firebirds after the Windsor Spitfires were eliminated from the OHL playoffs.
+He participated in the Firebirds' deep run to the finals of the 2023 Calder Cup playoffs, where they lost to the Hershey Bears in seven games.
+Wright recorded two goals and seven assists in 24 AHL playoff games.
+His second season with the Firebirds, where the team again lost the final to the Bears, had Wright named to the 2023–24 AHL Top Prospects Team, with 22 goals and 25 assists in 59 games, even if he could only play in half of the playoffs due to an injury.
+During his first full season with the Kraken in 2024–25, Wright scored 19 goals and 44 points in 79 games.